adamlilith/fasterRaster/README.md

 To use **fasterRaster** you will also need to install [GRASS version 8+](https://grass.osgeo.org/) on your operating system.
 You will need to use the stand-alone installer, not the Open Source Geospatial (OS Geo) installer.

-You will also need to know the install path for **GRASS**.
-On my machine (Windows), it is `C:/Program Files/GRASS GIS 8.2`.
-A friend whose computer was infected with Mac OS told me it was `"/Applications/GRASS-8.2.app/Contents/Resources"` for them (note the double quotes).
-So before running any `fasterRaster` functions that need **GRASS** you need to tell the functions where **GRASS** is.
-There are two ways to do this.
+## The `grassDir` argument

+You will need to know the install path for **GRASS** and supply it to functions through an argument named `grassDir`.
+There are two ways to supply this argument.
 First, you can pass this to each function that needs it.
 For example, you can call functions like this:

 `grassDir <- 'C:/Program Files/GRASS GIS 8.2' # PC`
 `grassDir <- "/Applications/GRASS-8.2.app/Contents/Resources" # Mac`